Taokt/Quest2ROS2/README.md

 b) We added a custom file, **`ros_msg_converter.py`**, to ensure the signals are correctly translated and interpreted.

-Remember to change the IP address within the library to your device's IP before use.
+c) Remember to change the IP address to your device's IP in `endpoint.py` before use.

 3. Install and configure `quest2ros` on your VR headset.